xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 -module-name MyLogger
 ```

-In addition to produce the Swift module file, the `-emit-module` option also generates a bunch of other files:
+In addition to producing the Swift module file, the `-emit-module` flag also generates a bunch of other files:

 ```shell
 ├── MyLogger.abi.json